discordjs/guide/guide/miscellaneous/useful-packages.md

 <tip>Official documentation: https://www.npmjs.com/package/chalk</tip>

 Chalk is not exactly useful for Discord bots themselves, but it will make your terminal output a lot prettier and organized.
-This package lets you colour and style your `console.log`s in many, many different ways; No more simple white on black.
+This package lets you color and style your `console.log`s in many, many different ways; No more simple white on black.

-Let's say you want your error messages to be easily visible; Let us give them a nice red colour:
+Let's say you want your error messages to be easily visible; Let us give them a nice red color:

 ```js
 console.log(chalk.redBright('FATAL ERROR'), 'Something really bad happened!');